-- Explore Campuses: Learn about each CSU and compare campuses; use the CSU Campus Match tool to compare all 23 campuses by location, size, setting and more. - Choosing a Degree: Explore degrees and majors across the 23 CSU campuses to find the program that is right for you; learn about impaction and the Associate Degree for Transfer. - Financial Aid: Find out how much it costs to attend a CSU and learn about all your options for financial support. - Apply Online: Fill out the undergraduate admissions application.
+- Explore Campuses: Learn about each CSU and compare campuses; use the CSU Campus Match tool to explore the 23 campuses by location, degrees/majors, size, setting and more. - Choosing a Degree: Explore degrees and majors across the 23 CSU campuses to find the program that is right for you; learn about impaction and the Associate Degree for Transfer. - Financial Aid: Find out how affordable the CSU can be and learn about all your options for financial support including grants and loans. - Apply Online: Fill out the undergraduate admissions application.